Apprenticeships Process

 Course queries

-- The course cost is detailed on the ACT course page.
+• The Tuition fee (programme cost) is detailed on the ACT course page.

-- If Employer has been sent an invoice regarding course tuition, notify the Training Hub Apprenticeship Team on [email protected] and we can check this for you.
+• If Employer has been sent an invoice regarding the tuition fee, notify the Training Hub Apprenticeships Team on [email protected] and we can check this for you.

 Training Grant queries